DFE-Digital/school-experience-devops/README.md

     CERTIFICATE_NAME=$(az webapp config ssl upload --certificate-password $CERTIFICATE_PASSWORD --certificate-file $CERTIFICATE_FILE -n $WEBAPP_NAME -g $GROUP_NAME -o tsv --query name) echo $CERTIFICATE_NAME

-The cerificate name is now stored as a variable in the CD pipeline.
+The certificate name can now be stored as a variable in the CD pipeline.

 ## Adding a custom domain corresponding to the SSL certificate that has been uploaded.